-The EHESS attracts students from all over the world, who come to benefit from a complementary approach that combines a deep analysis of the past with research that is explicitly directed at understanding today's world.
-Students and researchers come together in seminars, which have been the traditional spaces of training for research through research, since the foundation of the EHESS.
+The EHESS attracts students from all over the world, who come to benefit from a complementary approach that combines an in-depth analysis of the past with research that is explicitly directed at understanding today's world.
+Students and researchers come together in seminars, which have been the traditional locus of training for research through research since the foundation of the School.